EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 . appreciating ourselves, we're desperate to be noticed and made to feel special by someone else.
 We'll do what we can to impress them, and try to be who we think they want us to be

 . taking responsibility for our own well being, we rely on someone else for our happiness.
-With our sense of security in the hands of another, every nuance of what they do or don't do is burdened with significance.
+With our sense of security in the hands of another, every nuance of what they do or don't do is weighted with significance.
 As a result, we become doubtful, judgmental, jealous, and obsessed

 WHEN I LIKE SOMEONE, ARE MY BEHAVIOR & INSECURITY RELATED?